DarkGhostHunter/Captchavel/README.md

 The Google reCAPTCHA library underneath allows to make the request to the reCAPTCHA servers using a custom "Request Method".
 The `request_method` key accepts the Class you want to instance.

 The default `null` value is enough for any normal application, but you're free to, for example, create your own logic or use the classes included in the [ReCaptcha package](https://github.com/google/recaptcha/tree/master/src/ReCaptcha/RequestMethod) (that this package requires).
-You can mimic this next example, were we will use Guzzle.

 ```php
 <?php